 If you are attending a private institution that is participating in the WNY Consortium institution, and seeking to cross-register at NCCC then you must complete the WNY Consortium Form available at the Registration & Records Office of your HOME institution.
 You must submit this to your HOME institution who will determine if the course is required and whether an equivalent course is available at their institution.
 Once approved, you must then bring your form to NCCC on the specific day(s) designated for students registering through the WNY Consortium (See the Cross Registration Calendar or contact the Office of the Registrar).
 When you submit this form to NCCC, we will use the form to create a student record for you.
-If there is space remaining in the course you desire, you will be able to register in the course.
+If there is space remaining in the course you desire, you will be able to register for the course.

 At the end of the semester, we will forward your NCCC transcript to your HOME institution.
 They will then evaluate and add to your record any coursework accepted as transfer credit.

 - Students may cross-register only for degree-applicable coursework when an equivalent course is not available at NCCC, the enrollment capacity has been reached in all NCCC offerings, or the course is available but conflicts with another required course which would result in increased time to degree.
 Requests based on non-academic conflicts will not be approved.